AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 More recommendations are detailed below.

 Following these best practices can help prevent unauthorized access and malware attacks.
-If a security incident does occur, these best practices help you prepare for an immediate response, root cause analysis, and the remediation process to restore normal operatiopns.
+If a security incident does occur, these best practices help you prepare for an immediate response, root cause analysis, and the remediation process to restore normal operations.

 ## Prevent security incidents